 Select all that apply

 Are there any readings or texts that pair well with this ritual?
-Please include title and author only (do not paste the text itself).
+Please include title and author only (do not copy and paste the text itself as that may run into copyright issues).

 By checking this box, I (on behalf of all co-contributors) hereby verify that the material I am submitting is original to myself, not previously copyrighted, and not previously subject to assignment of any rights, and that I have permission to share all information and stories included.
 I (on behalf of all co-contributors) understand there is no guarantee that this contribution will be published by Wildhouse Publishing and that it may be published in an edited or significantly edited manner.
 I (on behalf of all co-contributors) further understand that I retain copyright over any edited version that may be published and therefore I am responsible for giving permission to other people to re-use the contribution in other contexts, subject to any limitations due to assigning rights to publish and distribute to Wildhouse Publishing.

 By checking this box, I (on behalf of all co-contributors) hereby authorize Wildhouse Publishing and its partners, subsidiaries, successors, assigns, and editors to adapt and publish this contribution, should it be selected, and to use this contribution in any forthcoming works or publicity campaigns with attribution.
-I understand that am not entitled to monetary compensation or royalties.
+I understand that I am not entitled to monetary compensation or royalties and that any revenue from these books will support the mission of the nonprofit parent organization, Just Horizons Alliance.

 MEET THE EDITORS